 As much as it’s critical to screen for academic dishonesty within an application, it’s equally important for the admissions committee to read applications without prejudice.
 The admissions process must not be a policing event; after all, integrity swings both ways.

-So how can an institution uphold academic integrity within the admissions process?
+So how can an institution use policy to uphold academic integrity within the admissions process?

 - Make a clear academic integrity statement and make clear that you will be enforcing these standards within the admissions process.
 This may deter students from taking shortcuts with their applications.